Thursday, December 26, 2024

 The rocks are quite impressive and you can get up close to them on foot at low tide.
 The Bay of Fundy has impressive tides and here rises around 16m!
 (That's 52' for those on the American system.)
 These high tides explain how the river to Moncton was navigable for shipping in the old days and also explains the tidal bore that floods the river each day.

-After our clambering about (and picture taking) back at the very large visitors center there's a gift shop one cannot avoid.
+After our clambering about (and picture taking), back at the very large visitors center, there's a gift shop one cannot avoid.
 There's also a very nice dining area.
 The day was sunny and warm enough that we could sit outside and enjoy the views of the expansive mud flats to the south on the Bay of Fundy.
 I had a bowl of chili and some local beer.
 On our travels we picked up quite a few local beers from the area and brought them home to share with our neighbors.
-Our friend Darrel is one of those guys who has not met a beer he does not like.
+Our neighbor Darrel is one of those guys who has not met a beer he does not like.
 He was appreciative of these souvenirs from the province.

 The guide at the Resurgo Place was wise to tell us to arrive early.
-After the bore had passed through and as we were leaving we bumped into some folks who were just arriving at the "designated time" — they had missed it and would have been disappointed.
+After the bore had passed through and as we were leaving, we bumped into some folks who were just arriving at the "designated time" — they had missed it and would have been disappointed.
 But again, if they had been there they might have been just as disappointed!

 We did a bit of shopping at Sobey's and the Alcool NB (cf. the LCBO in Ontario) in Dieppe on the way out of town.
 We are regular shoppers at the Sobey's at Chapman Corner in Shediac and had discovered the Alcool NB store on Main Street across from the Lobster Deck.
-The wine selection at the Sobey's stores was pretty minimal, the Alcool NB stores are well stocked.
+The wine selection at the Sobey's stores was pretty minimal; the Alcool NB stores are well stocked.
 Later in our travels we discovered that you could get beer, wine and liquor at some gas stations.
 How convenient is that!

 Ps. we were in the Moncton area another day when we visited the Magnetic Hill Winery.
-That's in another blog posting.

 Monday, September 23, 2024